Lamin Samateh

-Lamin Basmen Samateh (born 26 June 1992) is a Gambian football defender who currently plays for Saudi First Division side Jeddah.
+Lamin Basmen Samateh (born 26 June 1992) is a Gambian football defender who currently plays for Iraqi club Newroz.

 Lamin Samateh plays usually as central defender, although he can also play as right-back.
 While playing in his home country, he was known by the nickname of Gunman.

 He came to Zagreb in January 2011 during the 2010–11 Prva HNL winter break, signed from Gambian Championnat National D1 club Steve Biko FC, which ended up relegated.
 For the rest of the season, he made 7 league appearances scoring one goal, with Lokomotiva in the 2010–11 season.

 During 2009 he was part of the Gambian U-17 squad which played in the 2009 FIFA U-17 World Cup.
 During 2010 he was part of Gambian U-20 team.
 In early 2011 he was part of the Gambian squad at the 2011 African Youth Championship.

 On September 3, 2011, he made his debut for the Gambian national team in a match against Namibia for the 2012 Africa Cup of Nations qualification.

 On 13 August 2022, Samateh joined Saudi Arabian club Jeddah.